ncatlab/nlab-content/pages/3/1/0/7/7013/content.md

 Suppose $M$ is a right proper Cisinski model category.
 Then pullback along a fibration preserves cofibrations (since they are the monomorphisms) and weak equivalences (since $M$ is right proper).
 Since $M$ is a locally cartesian closed 1-category, pullback also has a right adjoint, so it is a [[Quillen adjunction|left Quillen functor]]; thus the fourth condition implies the third.
 Since left Quillen functors preserve homotopy colimits, the third condition implies the second.

 Clearly the fifth condition implies the fourth, so it suffices to show that the second condition implies the fifth.
 For that, see [this blog comment](http://golem.ph.utexas.edu/category/2012/05/the_mysterious_nature_of_right.html#c041306) by [[Denis-Charles Cisinski]].
+An alternative proof can be found in [(Gepner-Kock)](#GepnerKock).

 =--